Killer whales (Orcinus orca) are wide-ranging mammals with an

 ...and in Norway?

-Long-term killer whale research in Norway was pioneered by Tiu Similä in 1986.
-Similä maintained a consistent data collection effort in northern Norway from 1986 through 2005, especially during the winter months of high abundance of Atlantic herring in Vestfjord-Ofotfjord-Tysfjord (Lofoten).
-In addition, Dag Vongraven and Anna Bisther from 1987 through 1996 catalogued killer whales occurring in the wintering (Lofoten) and spawning grounds (Møre) of the herring.
-In 2002, the winter distribution of the herring drastically altered, with the stock over-wintering in the offshore waters north of Vesterålen.
+distribution, moving to offshore waters north of Vesterålen.
 This change occurred over several years, with reduced numbers of herring entering the fjord system each year.
-This transition resulted in fewer killer whale pods entering the usual fjords, and thus leading to a break of several years in the data collection.
-During winters of 2007, 2008 and 2013 Sanna Kuningas took over the photographic effort, enabling the update of the former catalogue and ensuring the longitudinal ID-study to continue.
+This transition resulted in fewer killer whale groups entering the usual fjords, thus leading to a break of several years in the data collection.
+During the winters of 2007, 2008 and 2013 Dr Sanna Kuningas took over the photographic effort, enabling the ID-catalogue to be updated and ensuring the longitudinal photo-identification

-In 2013, Norwegian Orca Survey (NOS) launched a research effort dedicated to monitoring the occurrence and ecology of killer whales on a year-round basis in Northern Norway.
-As part of this initiative, NOS started to systematically collect ID-photographs as a logical progression of previous efforts.
-The resulting ID-catalogue constitutes a real baseline for ongoing and future studies and for the effective long-term monitoring and conservation of the Norwegian killer whale population.
+In 2013, Norwegian Orca Survey initiated a research effort dedicated to monitoring the occurrence and ecology of killer whales on a year-round basis in Northern Norway.
+As part of this initiative, Norwegian Orca Survey started to systematically collect ID-photographs as a logical progression of previous efforts.
+The resulting ID-catalogue has been the absolute foundation of multiple past and ongoing studies.

 Fin shape, nicks in the dorsal fin, and pigmentation and scarring patterns of the saddle patch are the features we use as 'finger-prints' to identify individual killer whales.
 These natural markings, often acquired through physical contact with conspecifics, are permanent after five years of age, making them highly reliable for individual identification.
-Photographs should be of sufficient quality and close range for these features to be discernible and usable for photo-identification.
+For photographs to be usable for identification, they should be of sufficient quality and taken from relatively close range so that individual features can be discernible.